aredden/G14ControlR3/README.md

 The config.yaml has many examples of plans included by default.
 Modify at will.

 ### Important Note about ASUS ROG Armory Crate
 The ASUS ROG Armory Crate program will automatically change plans on wake, AC unplug, AC plugin.
-This will override G14's plan setting.
-Currently the best way around this is to uninstall Armory Crate and Armory Crate Service.
-This will completely resolve any conflicts.
+This will override G14's plan setting, but It is important to keep Armory Crate for the power profiles so that it's easier to fix fan bugs from occuring due to atrofac-cli.exe.

 ### Downloads:
 Check the release tab!

 ### How to build:
-Make sure python 3 and pip are installed.
+Make sure 32-bit python 3.8.x and pip are installed.
 Then (as admin, in the source folder) run install.bat

 The install directory is C:\G14Control, go there and modify the config.yml as needed. ensure that windows has at least two power plans. the default power plan will be selected 99% of the time, but will flip to the alternate plan for a bit to force a refresh of the power plan settings

-Install the drivers inside the animatrix driver folder if needed

 run G14control\G14Control.exe